About Supervising Scientist

-The Supervising Scientist Division is part of the Department of the Environment.
-The Division is headed by the Supervising Scientist, a statutory position established under the Commonwealth Environment Protection (Alligator Rivers Region) Act 1978.
+Supervising Scientist is part of the Department of the Environment.
+The organisation is headed by the Supervising Scientist, a statutory position established under the Commonwealth Environment Protection (Alligator Rivers Region) Act 1978.

 - undertaking environmental research and reviews of the environmental performance of uranium mines in the Alligator Rivers Region in the Northern Territory to ensure the Region's environment, including Kakadu National Park remains protected from the potential impacts of uranium mining;